Chalarangelo/30-seconds-of-code/content/snippets/js/s/array-includes-any-or-all-values.md

 > [!TIP]
 >
-> These snippets might perform poorly for rather large arrays.
+> These code snippets might perform poorly for rather large arrays.
 If you're working with large arrays, you might want to consider using a `Set` for improved performance.